 After all, if they owe someone money and they suddenly fall behind with their rent, it will be down to you to make up the shortfall.
 This could mean losing a lot of money quickly.
 Money that could otherwise have been spent on paying your mortgage.

 Make sure that your tenant has enough money to pay for his/her children’s school fees, especially if he/she has children with him/her.

 As a landlord, you manage your property, ensuring rent is collected, and keeping the property in good condition.
 Being a landlord is not a simple task.

-If the family renting your property does not have enough to finance children’s educations and still pay rent, chances are they’ll prioritize their children’s education to your rent.
+If the family renting your property does not have enough to finance your children’s educations and still pay rent, chances are they’ll prioritize their children’s education over your rent.